LYY/filetransfer/README.md

   It's based on ruby.
 It used to transfer file directly throw the web.

-  I just what it to cross my office firewall which is blocked exe file or a file which is from a ftp service.
+  I just want it to cross my office firewall which is blocked exe file or a file which is from a ftp service.